sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 I thought about ways that I could make the program more fun, and I realized that I should utilize the fact that I have all these colorful creatures controlled by the player.
 So I thought that it would be cool to make them act like brushes.
 So I coded some if statements to stop the loop witht a hit of a button, and I got just that.
 Now the creatures could leave long lines of "paint" behind on the screen.

 Lastly, my creatures were a bit too simple.
 Like they were only colored circles, which might be fine for my simplistic self, but they don't really look like creatures.
-So I decided to look back at my previous project, where I created
+So I decided to look back at my previous project, where I created a pretty cool creature design, like a mutant squid.
+I liked what I did with the following eyes there, so I brought that code over.
+So they're still circles, but with a little googly eyes that follow the mouse when they move.

 ### Final Thoughts